VIDEOS

 Even if it does, the new owners will level

-you say partly to razz me,
+the house, you say partly to razz me,

 then laugh as I roll my eyes on cue.